Making Mobile Homes

 Being lifted by crane, this is a Covid19 medical testing unit made during Level Four lockdown and transported to a hospital carpark.
 Several variations were made.

-L90 – this one with the centre kitchen/bath.
+9×3 – centre kitchen/bath.
 Others designs as well

-This is a way to combine units to get more room.
-In this one, we have a wet pod/dry pod design.
+A way to combine units to get more room.
+This is a wet pod/dry pod design.
 The decks are designed so they do not render the units immovable.
 Options include fold out wind walls and hinged rain cover over the decks.
 In this particular design, it has been done according the Māori principles of architecture that separate noa and tapu.